 In an atonic seizure (or 'drop attack') the person’s muscles suddenly relax and they become floppy.
 If they are standing they often fall, usually forwards, and may injure the front of their head or face.

+Like tonic seizures, atonic seizures tend to be brief and happen without warning.
 With both tonic and atonic seizures people usually recover quickly, apart from possible injuries.

 Myoclonic means ‘muscle jerk’.
 Muscle jerks are not always due to epilepsy (for example, some people have them as they fall asleep).

 Myoclonic seizures are brief but can happen in clusters (many happening close together in time) and often happen shortly after waking.
-They usually involve jerking of the arms or legs but can also affect the head or trunk (top half of the body).

 Tonic clonic (convulsive) seizures (sometimes called grand mal)